input-output-hk/marlowe-cardano/marlowe-cli/examples/escrow/everything-is-alright.md

 MEDIATION_DEADLINE=$((NOW+4*24*HOUR))
 ```

-* The current slot is 50845307.
+* The current slot is 52119445.
-* The buyer Thomas Middleton must pay before Sat, 19 Feb 2022 20:02:03 +0000.
+* The buyer Thomas Middleton must pay before Sun, 06 Mar 2022 13:57:41 +0000.
-* They buyer Thomas Middleton has until Sun, 20 Feb 2022 20:02:03 +0000 to complain.
+* They buyer Thomas Middleton has until Mon, 07 Mar 2022 13:57:41 +0000 to complain.
-* The seller Francis Beaumont has until Mon, 21 Feb 2022 20:02:03 +0000 to dispute a complaint.
+* The seller Francis Beaumont has until Tue, 08 Mar 2022 13:57:41 +0000 to dispute a complaint.
-* The mediator Christopher Marlowe has until Tue, 22 Feb 2022 20:02:03 +0000 to decide on a disputed complaint.
+* The mediator Christopher Marlowe has until Wed, 09 Mar 2022 13:57:41 +0000 to decide on a disputed complaint.

 The contract also involves the price of the good exchanged and a minimum-ADA value.